FMecha/battlegear/docs/index.md

 This website, currently in soft launch (as such, many pages are not yet available) is in constant work in progress as new information becomes available.
 You can help by visting [the website's repository,](https://github.com/FMecha/battlegear) either by making pull requests or [using the discussions feature.](https://github.com/FMecha/battlegear/discussions) Or you could contact me on Twitter (@fmecha_exe) or on Discord (fmecha).

 !!! note
     The edit button is currently broken and may throw the "Cannot find a valid ref in `[filename]` message.
 We are currently investigating the issue.
-To propose edits, please use the repo.
+To propose edits, please visit the repo in the meantime.